Parks Victoria Board

-Mrs Chris Trotman is the Chief Executive Officer of a rural health service in Gippsland and lives on a beef farm in South Gippsland.
+Chris Trotman is an experienced Non-Executive Director and was appointed to the Parks Victoria Board in 2015.
 She has held senior executive roles in health, disability services and education and holds qualifications in governance, accounting and business management and is a Graduate member of the AICD.
 Chris has extensive experience serving on a range of Boards and committees and is the current Chair of Royal Botanic Gardens Victoria and Deputy Chair of Mine Lands Rehabilitation Authority.
 Chris lives on a beef farm in Gippsland.